unitycatalog/unitycatalog/docker/README.md

-# Unity Catalog Dockerized Environment
+# Unity Catalog Docker Images

-This project provides a Dockerized environment for running Unity Catalog.
-It includes everything needed to set up and interact with the catalog for testing purposes.
+This project provides the Docker images for running Unity Catalog Server and CLI.

 ## Prerequisites